fresheneesz/ValidatedProofOfStake/readme.md

 * Is two orders of magnitude more secure than pure Proof-of-Work while using many orders of magnitude less real resources.
 Also VPoS is substantially more secure than other PoS proposals.
 * Almost everyone can participate in minting blocks with only the resources necessary to run a full node (with the same resource usage as Bitcoin).
 * Eliminates centralization of block creation related to network propagation delay.
 Because of this, the system can use lower blocktimes than other protocols and remain safe.
-* Increases the incentives to run a fully validating node
+* Increases the incentives to run a fully validating node.

 ## Major Tradeoffs

 * Has a failure mode where an attacker can permanently capture the system once they obtain near 50% of the active stake, after which the attacker can theoretically sell a majority of their stake without losing control of the chain.
-Whereas in systems that have a PoW component capturing the system requires maintaining a certain level of work (and therefore cost expenditure) during the length of the attack.
+Where as, in systems that have a PoW component, capturing the system requires maintaining a certain level of work (and therefore cost-expenditure) during the length of the attack.
 This failure mode exists in all Proof-of-Stake systems.
 * Slightly higher network traffic than PoW due to between 2-5 times more blocks to propagate (from competing forks) and 10-100 more kilobytes per block from validator information.
 * Slightly bigger blocks by 10-100 KB needed for validator information.